Engsiddeq/VSC/README.md

 |Delay the function defention pop ups|Delay the pop ups that appears once you hover on or select a function.. you can do that from settings > search for Hover and delay and make it 700ms
 Trim Final newlines|When you save a file and last fewlines are just empty and maybe there's random spaces at the end of several lines and you want to getrid of that on saving files.. you can do that from the settings by checking the `Trim Final newlines` and `Trim trailing WhiteSpaces`
-Fira Code Font|Replace the Default Font with [Fira Code Font](https://github.com/tonsky/FiraCode) -- To install it go to the settings -- in the font family type in `Fira Code,` at the beggining or type `Fira Code` and delete everything else -- **Tick the check box "Enables/Disables font ligatures" under "Font Ligatures" to enable the special ligatures.** if you can't see this option change it from the json file from null to true just search for the "Font Ligatures"
-Mouse Wheel Zoom|Tick the check box "Mouse Wheel Zoom" That let you zoom while holding `Ctrl` you can also reset the font zoom by `ctrl + numpad0` but this needs to be assigned as a shortcut as it doesn't come with VS code
+Fira Code Font|Replace the Default Font with [Fira Code Font](https://github.com/tonsky/FiraCode) -- To install it go to the settings -- in the font family type in `Fira Code,` at the beggining or type `Fira Code` and delete everything else -- **Tick the check box "Enables/Disables font ligatures" under "Font Ligatures" to enable the special ligatures.** if you can't see this option change it from the json file from null to true just search for the "Font Ligatures" cascadia code Font|Like the previous but i prefere this over fira tbh Mouse Wheel Zoom|Tick the check box "Mouse Wheel Zoom" That let you zoom while holding `Ctrl` you can also reset the font zoom by `ctrl + numpad0` but this needs to be assigned as a shortcut as it doesn't come with VS code
 End with a newline|Tick the check box "End with a newline" to create a newline at the end of each file